busterbenson/public/Beliefs.md

 - We don't have a purpose given to us, but we can make one up

 ## On Science & The Universe
+- Chances are, we live in a simulation
 - Other dimensions and universes exist
 - Micro and macro evolution happens
 - Something like the Big Bang happened, and will probably happen again